upbound/up/docs/commands.md

 - `--insecure-skip-tls-verify = BOOL` (Env: `UP_INSECURE_SKIP_TLS_VERIFY`): Skip
   verifying TLS certificates.

+**Subgroup: user**

+Format: `up orgnization user <cmd> ...`

+- `list`
+    - Behavior: List all users and invited users in the organization
+- `invite <email>`
+    - Behavior: Invite a user to the organizatoin
+- `remove <username|email>`
+    - Behavior: Remove a user from the organization.
+Either username or email can be specified, unless the user hasn't accepted their invite.
+In that case, the email must be specified because they don't yet have a username.

 ## Repository

 Format: `up repository <cmd> ...` Alias: `up repo <cmd>...`